EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Results

 \subsubsection{SC shape after a Hubble time}

-The ellipticity of the SC in EriII is exceedingly high when compared to Milky Way Globular Clusters \citep{2010arXiv1012.3224H}.
+The ellipticity of the SC in EriII is $0.31\substack{+0.05 \\ -0.06}$ \citep{2020arXiv201200043S}, which is exceedingly high when compared to Milky Way Globular Clusters \citep{2010arXiv1012.3224H}.
 In this section we investigate the shapes of our simulated SCs in terms of their ellipticity and orientation.
 We define the ellipticity, $e$, as $1-b/a$, where $a$ and $b$ are the long-axis and short-axis of an ellipse fit to the SC stars.
-The orientation, $\theta$, is defined as the inclination in the long-axis of the SC ellipse with respect to the centre of the host potential (and is distinct from the `alignment' measurement reported in \citet{2020arXiv201200043S}).
+The orientation, $\theta$, is defined as the inclination in the long-axis of the SC ellipse with respect to the centre of the host potential (and is distinct from the `alignment' measurement reported in \citealt{2020arXiv201200043S}).
 Both values are calculated in projection, and are consistent with literature definitions.
 Our calculations are performed with the shape finder in {\sc pynbody}, modified for use with projected stellar distributions.
-The shape fit is made in the orbital plane of the SC, which maximises the apparent ellipticity due to tides.
 We perform bootstrapping analysis over 1000 iterations for every shape fit, generally finding low uncertainties except for the degenerate orientation angles of near-circular SCs.
 We investigate the robustness of our method in Appendix \ref{appendix:a}, and show that it compares well to a typical observational method.

+Throughout, we orient our SCs face-on to the orbital plane.
+This does not materially affect our results and conclusions.
+We explore this explicitly in Appendix \ref{app:edgeon}, where we consider the other extreme of orienting the SCs edge-on to the orbital plane.
+In this case, we find that tidally stripped debris along the line of sight can generate higher ellipticities (with a secondary sub-dominant effect caused by tidal compression).
+However, this occurs only for models in which the SCs are too small and not offset enough to be consistent with the SC in EriII.